-I wanted to learn to photograph, so I bought a reflex camera from my first salary.
+I wanted to learn to photograph, so I bought my first own SLR camera.

 Gradually I discovered nature photography for me.
 First and foremost, I just photographed landscapes, where I always wanted to create new perspectives, often I wanted to use even longer exposure times, even deeper, more wide-angled and even closer.